 The US military has long registered with the Kurds both as military advisers and as "fire support."
-The American coalition does not fundamentally transfer heavy weapons to its allies, since Israel categorically objects to this.
+The American coalition basically does not transfer heavy weapons to its allies, because Israel categorically objects to this.
 For Tel Aviv in general, it is extremely important that any grouping in Syria does not get long-range artillery or missile systems.
-Therefore, the American advisers have to drag themselves to the mountains and deserts howitzers and heavy mortars, as well as personally monitor the electronic "serenades" - fire control systems.
-True, these are just a few notebooks with computational programs that combine into a single volley a variety of artillery and mortar systems so that the projectiles cover the enemy consistently, not letting them lift their heads, rather than falling off with great delays in time.
+Because the American advisers have to drag themselves to the mountains and deserts howitzers and heavy mortars, as well as personally monitor the electronic "serenades" - fire control systems.
+True, these are just a few notebooks with computational programs that combine into a single volley a variety of artillery and mortar systems so that the projectiles cover the enemy consistently, not letting them raise their heads, rather than falling off with great delays in time.

 This science was born in the First World War, but now all this electronics contains many secret codes and characteristics, and in the Pentagon they do not want badly managed Kurds to get this joy for personal use.
 Otherwise, it remains only to wait for the day when they will master this area of higher mathematics and cybernetics, or they will sell the notebook to the Persians, and this will already be a disaster.

 Marines do not climb directly into the battle.
-They perform a role similar to the average between the detachment and the mass demonstrator.
+They perform a role that is similar to the average between a detachment and a grassroots entertainer.
 Kurds of any tribe, religion and degree of political engagement are difficult to push for active action outside their "natural range".
 They constantly need to promise something, pay something, and do their best in every way.
 Otherwise they will not move from their place.
-Especially since Bashar Assad has long restored them to civil rights (with his father the Kurdish population was discriminated against, did not have full citizenship, passports and local government) and promised broad autonomy.
+Moreover, Bashar Assad has long restored them to civil rights (with his father the Kurdish population was discriminated against, did not have full citizenship, passports and local government) and promised broad autonomy.

 Moreover, according to a number of leaks from Astana, in the projects of the new constitution of Syria proposed by the Russian delegation, the word "Arab" may disappear from the name of the country.
 That is, the current Syrian Arab Republic - the Syrian Arab Republic - will turn into a Syrian republic.
 In a multinational state.